 Potential drill programs are outlined to continue building the oxide gold mineral resources in the Big Rocks, Bohemian and Schooner areas which are a part of the Reverse Trend.
 These three zones, which would be next in line to permit, currently contain cumulative oxide gold resources of 204,000 Indicated ounces and 170,000 Inferred ounces and would be the focus of Phase 3 work.
 Potential work is also planned in the Classic/Lonestar area, south of the Reserve Trend, to develop a significant oxide gold resource.
 Additional geostatistics and resource modeling of the current Classic/Lonestar drill hole database is required to establish the drill hole density necessary to develop an Indicated/Inferred resource model for the area.
 Brownfields exploration work will continue to develop drilling targets along strike from known resources areas in the Reserve and North Thrust Trends and the Classic/Lonestar Trend.

 The claims comprising the Brewery Creek Project were initially staked in 1987 by Noranda Exploration Limited, and most of the mineralized zones that have been mined to date were identified by 1989 through detailed geochemical surveys.
 Since 1989, more than 295,000 meters of drilling have been completed in addition to comprehensive soil sampling and trenching programs.

-In 2011, Golden Predator Corp. drilled approximately 55,000 meters resulting in the delineation of the Schooner, Sleeman and Classic deposits, as well as increasing confidence in existing resources.
-In 2012, Golden Predator Corp. drilled approximately 27,000 meters and discovered the Lone Star deposit, which were incorporated into the 2013 updated resource estimate.
-All existing resource zones remain open in one or more directions.
+In 2011, Golden Predator Corp. drilled approximately 55,000 meters resulting in the delineation of the Schooner, Sleeman and Classic resources, as well as increasing confidence in existing resources.
+In 2012, Golden Predator Corp. drilled approximately 27,000 meters and discovered the Lone Star mineralized zone.

 Brewery Creek Property